Iris Investigate User Guide¶

 |---|---|

-| Status | When DomainTools sees a domain as newly active, or when a domain becomes inactive |
+| Status | When DomainTools sees a domain as newly active, or when we've successfully resolved a domain to an A, MX, or NS in DNS within the last 10 days |

 | WHOIS data | Create/expiration dates, registrar and registrant names, contact emails, and more |